Matt Burton: Background

-Burton was born in Dubbo, New South Wales, Australia to Lisa and Guy Burton.
-He was educated at St Johns College, Dubbo.
+Burton was born in Dubbo, New South Wales, Australia.
+Along with rugby league, Burton played rugby union growing up.

 He played his junior rugby league for St Johns, Dubbo and Dubbo CYMS in the Group 11 Rugby League before being signed by the Penrith Panthers.

 Playing career

 2019

-Burton made his first grade debut for Penrith against the Cronulla-Sutherland Sharks in round 21 of the 2019 NRL season which ended in a 26–20 victory for Penrith at Panthers Stadium.
+Burton made his first grade debut for Penrith against Cronulla in round 21 of the 2019 NRL season which ended in a 26–20 victory for Penrith at Panthers Stadium.

 2020

 In round 3 of the 2020 NRL season, Burton missed five field goal attempts including one which struck the post as Penrith played out a 14-14 draw with the Newcastle Knights at an empty Campbelltown Sports Ground.

-In round 4 of the 2020 NRL season, Burton scored two tries as Penrith defeated the New Zealand Warriors 26-0 at Campbelltown Sports Ground.

-On 25 November 2020, Burton signed a three- year deal with Canterbury commencing in 2022.
+On 25 November 2020, Burton signed a three-year deal with Canterbury commencing in 2022.

 2021

 In round 11 of the 2021 NRL season, Burton scored a hat-trick in Penrith's 56-12 victory over South Sydney.

-In round 14, Burton scored two tries in a 19-18 loss against Cronulla-Sutherland.

 In round 16, he kicked a field goal with one minute remaining as Penrith defeated Parramatta 13-12 in front of an empty BlueBet Stadium.

-In round 21, Burton scored two tries and kicked four goals in Penrith's 20-14 victory over the Sydney Roosters.

 On 27 September, Burton was named Dally M Centre of the year alongside Melbourne's Justin Olam.

 Burton played a total of 26 games for Penrith in the 2021 NRL season including the club's 2021 NRL Grand Final victory over South Sydney.
 Burton scored the opening try in the final as Penrith held on to win 14-12.